soderlind/multisite-exporter/readme.txt

 = How can I translate this plugin? =

 The plugin is fully translatable.
 A POT file is included in the `languages` directory.
 You can create translations using a tool like Poedit.

+= Can I change where the export files are stored? =

+Yes, you can use the `multisite_exporter_directory` filter to specify a custom directory location for your export files.

 == Screenshots ==